-^{}Students can opt to combine tracks.
+Students can opt to combine tracks.
 All required course work must be completed.
-Students who would like to add or change tracks must complete a Specialty Track Request form and submit to the Director of the MS in Counseling Studies Program for approval.
+Students who would like to add or change tracks must complete a Specialty Track Request form and submit to the Program Office for approval.
 In each concentration, students must satisfactorily complete all curriculum requirements.

-MS Counseling Program Core Course Descriptions (All Concentrations)
+MS Counseling Program Core Course Descriptions (Required for All Concentrations - 33 credits)

-PYCL 0502 Counseling Theories and Practice (3 credits)
+PYCL 0502 Counseling Theories and Practice

-This course surveys the fields of psychotherapy and counseling.
-It reviews the various theories and techniques of counseling that are consistent with current professional research and practice in the fields of mental health and school counseling.
+This course provides a foundation and overview of the fields of psychotherapy and counseling.
+It reviews the various theories and techniques of counseling that are consistent with current professional research and practice in the field of clinical mental health counseling.
+Additional topics include professional roles and functions, credentialing, and general ethics in clinical mental health.

-PYCL 0507 - Research and Evaluation for Counselors (3 credits)
+PYCL 0507 Research and Evaluation for Counselors